pwil3058/dunnart/README.md

         if using a path name based on the module name prefix it with path -e  <number>|expect=<number>:
         expect exactly "number" total conflicts
+    -s  <number>|states=<path>:
+        write a textual description of the parser's states to "path" to assist in resolution of any conflicts

 ```

 Output File Name